MCC, stop harming your workers and partners now! - Click to read messages from caring constituents.

 Allegations about abuse of workers within Mennonite Central Committee

-Compiled by MCC Abuse Survivors Together (MAST), June 2025.
+Compiled by MCC Abuse Survivors Together (MAST) in June 2025 (for the most up to date case count, see case counter at top of home page).
 PDF version available here.

 Check back here for regular updates; see the Survivors page for individual stories.
 To share your story, see https://www.mccabusesurvivors.org/share.

-MAST is aware of 14 cases where NDAs were offered at termination; 11 of these were signed, sometimes under duress.
+● MAST is now aware of 21 cases where NDAs were offered at termination; 18 of these were signed, sometimes under duress, and all but two of them have been in the last 8 years.

-43 cases involve workers in International Program; North American service workers who reported about abuse very frequently mentioned the additional victimization of more vulnerable local staff, who often do not feel safe to come forward with details and be added to the tally.
+● Most cases involve workers in International Programs; North American service workers who reported about abuse very frequently mentioned the additional victimization of more vulnerable local staff, who often do not feel safe to come forward with details and be added to the tally